 - Gag Penis: Tito's censor bar is nearly as long as his leg.

 - Greedy Jew: Invoked.
 In old episode 5 David is no longer allowed to make jokes about Eric being Jewish as they are starring in a sitcom and jewish based humor is banned for being too similar to Sienfeld.
 Eric teases David by picking up a penny from the ground while mentioning how there's nothing that can be bought with a penny.

-- Ink-Suit Actor: Based on the few live action scenes from the series each of the main characters are modeled closely on their real world counterparts.
+- Ink-Suit Actor: Based on the few live-action scenes from the series, each of the main characters are modeled closely on their real world counterparts.

-- Naked People Are Funny: The entire point of Tito, a large naked black man who rarely serves any purpose beyond being, well…naked.
+- Naked People Are Funny: The entire point of Tito, a large naked black man who rarely serves any purpose beyond being, well naked.

-- No Fourth Wall: Used extensively in the old series.
-The characters regularly mention that they are the ones animating the show and several gags, such as the Baja Fresh gaining a drive through so they don’t have to be animated getting out of the car, or the Soda-Popper creating hotdogs because all Chris can draw are hotdogs and fire, reference this fact.
+- Used extensively in the old series.
+The characters regularly mention that they are the ones animating the show and several gags, such as the Baja Fresh gaining a drive through so they don't have to be animated getting out of the car, or the Soda-Popper creating hotdogs because all Chris can draw are hotdogs and fire, reference this fact.

 - While largely averted by the new series the end of episode 5 has the creators arguing over the inclusion of a Jew joke followed by most of the cast quitting and David taking over animating the ending.

 - Stylistic Suck: When David takes over animation at the end of episode 5.

 - Anytime a commercial, TV show, or movie is shown it will be this.